-SpartanTRAK (www.SpartanTRAK.com): You can access SpartanTRAK through www.csp.msu.edu or directly at www.SpartanTRAK.com.
-This web-based service lists parttime jobs on and off campus and internships that can prepare you for your career.
+MySpartanCareer (MySpartanCareer.com): You can access MySpartanCareer through careernetwork.msu.edu or directly at MySpartanCareer.com.
+This web-based service lists part-time jobs on and off campus and internships that can prepare you for your career.
 It also has full-time job postings for after you graduate.
 You must register on the system, but you do not need a resume.
 You can sign up as soon as you have gone through AOP and are enrolled/registered.